RRS Sir David Attenborough: Naming poll

 In March 2016, the Natural Environment Research Council (NERC) announced that members of the public were being asked to suggest names for the ship.
 Names previously used would not be eligible, but otherwise it was open to suggestions.
 The NERC stated that they would have the final say, and that the most popular name in the poll would not necessarily be the one used.

 Former BBC Radio Jersey presenter James Hand jokingly suggested RRS "Boaty McBoatface".
 This quickly became the most popular choice and was the runaway winner when the poll closed, with 124,109 votes.
 The name has been described as a homage to "Hooty McOwlface", an owl named through an "Adopt-A-Bird" programme in 2012 that became popular on the internet.

-On 6 May 2016, British science minister Jo Johnson announced that the choice had been made to name the ship after naturalist Sir David Attenborough, but that Boaty McBoatface would be the name of one of David Attenborough's remotely controlled submersibles.
+On 6 May 2016, science minister Jo Johnson announced that the choice had been made to name the ship after naturalist Sir David Attenborough, but that Boaty McBoatface would be the name of one of David Attenborough's remotely controlled submersibles.

-A petition calling for Sir David Attenborough to change his name to Sir Boaty McBoatface "in the interest of democracy and humour" soon received over 3,800 signatures.
+A petition calling for Attenborough himself to change his name to Sir Boaty McBoatface "in the interest of democracy and humour" soon received over 3,800 signatures.

 In response to the poll, the Science and Technology Committee, a select committee of the House of Lords, announced that they were to review the process by which the ship was named.
-NERC chief executive Professor Duncan Wingham and NERC head of communications Julia Maddock faced the committee on 10 May.
-Professor James Wilsdon, an outreach director at Sheffield University, told MPs that he voted for Boaty McBoatface.
+NERC chief executive Duncan Wingham and NERC head of communications Julia Maddock faced the committee on 10 May.
+James Wilsdon, an outreach director at Sheffield University, told MPs that he voted for Boaty McBoatface.
 Despite the controversy, NERC directors felt that their poll was a successful initiative in that it generated a lot of publicity regarding their organisation and research mission among the lay public.

-Other leading choices in the poll were Poppy-Mai, in honour of a toddler with incurable cancer, and Henry Worsley, for a British army officer who died in 2016 while attempting to complete the first solo and unaided crossing of the Antarctic.

-Spanish internet trolls from the forum ForoCoches promoted the choice Blas de Lezo, a Spanish admiral who gave a humiliating defeat to the British Royal Navy in 1741 in the War of Jenkins' Ear.
-The organisers removed the option, which gathered more than 38,000 votes.
+Other leading choices in the poll were Poppy-Mai, in honour of a toddler with incurable cancer, and Henry Worsley, for a British Army officer who died in 2016 while attempting to complete the first solo and unaided crossing of the Antarctic.
+Spanish internet users from the forum ForoCoches attempted to hijack the poll by promoting the choice Blas de Lezo, a Spanish Navy officer who won the Battle of Cartagena de Indias against the British in 1741, putting forward his "contribution to British underwater archeology".
+Many of those supporting the choice made comments which referenced Spanish nationalist issues such as the English defeat of the Spanish Armada and the Gibraltar sovereignty dispute.
+The choice gained over 38,000 votes before it was removed, with a NERC spokesperson stating that they would "remove or reject any name suggestion that we deem liable to cause offence".